← Back to Blog

 How detailed does a lesson plan need to be?

 Detailed enough to guide someone else through the lesson, but not so detailed that writing it takes longer than teaching it.
 A functional lesson plan specifies what students will do, in what sequence, with what materials, checked by what assessment, in how much time.
-Scripted verbatim teacher talk is usually over-detailed for a functioning lesson plan.
-The level of detail appropriately varies with experience — newer teachers benefit from more detailed plans because they are building the procedural fluency that experienced teachers can improvise.
-A ten-year veteran may need only a skeleton; a first-year teacher needs the skeleton fully articulated.
+Scripted verbatim teacher talk is usually over-detailed.
+The level of detail appropriately varies with experience — newer teachers benefit from more detailed plans because they are still building procedural fluency that experienced teachers can improvise.

 Should lesson plans be shared with students?

-The learning objectives should be, in student-friendly language.
-Students who understand what they are supposed to be learning can self-assess against the objective, ask more targeted questions, and develop metacognitive awareness of their own progress.
-The full lesson plan (including teacher moves, timing notes, differentiation details) is not typically shared — it is a teacher tool, not a student tool.
-The exception is for specific lesson phases where transparency about structure is helpful: 'We are going to do three things today, and here is why we are doing them in this order.'
+The learning objective should be, in student-friendly language.
+Students who understand what they are supposed to be learning can self-assess against the objective, ask more targeted questions, and develop the metacognitive habit of noticing quality.
+The full lesson plan is not typically shared — it is a teacher tool.
+But sharing the objective and the structure ('here's what we're doing today and why') is almost always beneficial.

 Get weekly lesson planning tips + 3 free tools